 We have spent a lot of time searching for, and finding, lost cats.
-Most often, they got out after a window, door or balcony was left open.
-This is why we really emphasise the importance of making your home secure when you’re caring for a timid cat, or have just adopted a cat.
+Most often, they got out after a window, door, cat flap or balcony was left open.
+This is why we really emphasise the importance of making your home secure when you’re caring for a timid cat, have just adopted a cat or have an inside-only cat.

 If you would like help finding your missing cat, please contact us.